- They believe that if the kettlebell swing is not executed as they’ve been taught then it’s an incorrect swing.

 What Are Some Kettlebell Swing Goals?

-Some of the goals you can achieve with different kettlebell swings are, but not limited to:
+Some of the goals you can achieve with different kettlebell swings are, but are not limited to:

 Power equals speed and strength, in other words, moving a heavy weight as fast as possible.
 Heavy weight and low reps.
 Low reps because you can’t maintain power for a long period of time with a heavy weight.
 Power is not some generic thing, it applies to a muscle or muscle group that you train for it, in other words, if you train for power in the gluteals that won’t transfer to the rest of the body.
 So, if you want to train for power in the quadriceps, you need to involve the quadriceps.
 Spoiler alert, the kettlebell squat swing targets the quadriceps more and the hip hinge swing targets the gluteals more.
 I could go into the reason why here, but this article is already getting much longer than I wanted it to be.